Intel · Glossary

 - Golden Cross

 - Bullish trend-follow signal when the 50-day moving average crosses above the 200-day moving average.
 The Death Cross is the mirror image.
 Simple, widely watched, often self-fulfilling on index futures.
-The Pattern Scanner logs Golden / Death Crosses across Rubin and Euro-AI as one of 51 Directional-Alpha patterns.
+The Pattern Engine logs Golden / Death Crosses across Rubin and Euro-AI as one of 51 Directional-Alpha patterns.

 - Gross Margin